bumps/bumps/doc/guide/options.rst

 ``--profiler``
 --------------

-Run the model ``--steps`` times using the python profiler.
+Run the model :ref:`option-steps` times using the python profiler.
 This can be useful for identifying slow parts of your model definition, or alternatively, finding out that the model runtime is smaller than the Bumps overhead.
 Use a larger value of steps for better statistics.